South Africa to remain on lowest lockdown level; calls for immediate end to travel ban | Business

 - South Africa

-South Africa will remain on the lowest 'Level One' of its five-level lockdown strategy to fight the Covid-19 pandemic despite the global panic around the detection of the Omicron variant in the country, President Cyril Ramaphosa announced on Sunday.
+South Africa will remain on the lowest 'Level One' of its five-level lockdown strategy to fight the Covid-19 pandemic despite the global panic around the detection of the Omicron variant in the country, President Cyril Ramaphosa has announced.

-“In taking the decision not to impose further restrictions at this stage, we considered the fact that when we encountered previous waves of infection, vaccines were not widely available and far fewer people were vaccinated,” Ramaphosa said in a national broadcast.
+''In taking the decision not to impose further restrictions at this stage, we considered the fact that when we encountered previous waves of infection, vaccines were not widely available and far fewer people were vaccinated," Ramaphosa said in a national broadcast on Sunday.

-“That is no longer the case.
-Vaccines are available to anyone aged 12 and above, free of charge, at thousands of sites across the country.

 Commenting on the travel ban, Ramaphosa called for an immediate reversal of the ban.

-“(The ban) is a clear and completely unjustified departure from the commitment that many of these countries made at the meeting of G20 countries in Rome last month.”
-“They pledged at that meeting to restart international travel in a safe and orderly manner, consistent with the work of relevant international organisations such as the World Health Organisation, the International Civil Aviation Organisation, the International Maritime Organisation and the OECD.
+"(The ban) is a clear and completely unjustified departure from the commitment that many of these countries made at the meeting of G20 countries in Rome last month."
+"They pledged at that meeting to restart international travel in a safe and orderly manner, consistent with the work of relevant international organizations such as the World Health Organisation, the International Civil Aviation Organisation, the International Maritime Organisation, and the OECD,'' he said.

-“The G20 Rome Declaration noted the plight of the tourism sector in developing countries, and made a commitment to support a rapid, resilient, inclusive and sustainable recovery of the tourism sector,” Ramaphosa said.
+Ramaphosa said the G20 Rome Declaration noted the plight of the tourism sector in developing countries and made a commitment to support a rapid, resilient, inclusive, and sustainable recovery of the tourism sector.

-“As individuals, as companies and as government, we have a responsibility to ensure that all people in this country can work, travel and socialise safely.
+"As individuals, as companies, and as government, we have a responsibility to ensure that all people in this country can work, travel and socialize safely.

-Ramaphosa said discussion has already been taking place with the business and labour sectors, with broad agreement on the need for compulsory vaccination.
+Ramaphosa said a discussion has already been taking place with the business and labor sectors, with broad agreement on the need for compulsory vaccination.

 He did not comment about the growing anti-vaccination proponents, including some political parties, and even some lawyers who have argued that forcing people to take vaccinations would undermine their constitutional rights.